Summary: Memory Allocation

 generic slzgrow : (sl : @a[:]#, len : size -> @a[:])

-resizes the slize sl
+slgrow resizes the slize sl to length len, allocating the appropriate

-does the same, but any elements between the old
+amount of memory. slzgrow does the same, but any elements between the old

 and new length are zeroed, as in slzalloc.